unbirthdays/Fresh-Tomatoes-Project/README.md

 <h2><strong>Future Considerations:</strong></h2>
 <ul>
 <li>Retrieving the directors, stars, and gross revenue was skipped.
 This was because of the way the css wrappers were established in the css file.
 In the future, I would attempt to edit the ScraPy spider to fetch directors, main actors, and gross reveune.</li>
+<li>IMDb uses a secret weighted average, confirmed through this <a href="https://help.imdb.com/article/imdb/track-movies-tv/ratings-faq/G67Y87TFYYP6TWAV#">link</a>.
+In a different analysis, we can try to use a dataset with a more defined explanation on how the rating is processed.</li>
+<li>Since we use the metascore off the same page that the webscraper scraped, we can get a more updated version of the scores by joining what is scraped off of metacritic's site instead.</li>
 </ul>
 <br><hr><br>
 <h2><strong>Dataset Source:</strong></h2><br>